NAME

 /etc/hosts names and ip addresses of remote servers or hosts

-/etc/services names and port numbers of services available on a TCP/IP server
+/etc/services names and port numbers of services available on a TCP/IP

 /scom/html/*.html HTML manual pages